The Republic of Singapore is an island state and member of the British Commonwealth.

 When the contributed capital of an LLP partner is reduced and the reduction results in the partner’s past relevant deductions exceeding the reduced contributed capital, the excess is deemed to be taxable income of the partner.

 The admission of a new partner or withdrawal of an existing partner owing to retirement, death or other reasons does not result in a cessation of the business of all the partners, unless there is evidence of a change in the business carried on through the LLP.

 Limited partnerships (LP) in Singapore are governed by the Limited Partnership Act, which was enacted in 2008.
 The LP is a business structure that functions as a partnership with no separate legal personality from its partners.
 LPs generally comprise at least one general partner with unlimited liability and one or more limited partners that enjoy limited liability.

 For Singapore tax purposes, an LP is accorded tax-transparency treatment like LLPs and general partnerships.
 The tax treatment applicable to the limited partners of an LP is the same that applies to partners of an LLP.
-The general partners of an LP are treated for tax purposes in the same way as partners of a general partnership.
+The general partners of an LP are treated in the same way as partners of a general partnership for tax purposes.

 Any of the general partners of an LP may assume the role of precedent partner for the purposes of notice of chargeability and filing of tax returns.

 Where an LP is dissolved, the general partner(s) of the LP must wind up its affairs, unless a court orders otherwise.

 An unincorporated joint venture that is not a partnership is not a legal person, so it is not taxable in its own right.
 Tax is instead charged to the respective joint venturers on their shares of the tax-adjusted income from the joint venture.